fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack-manipulation.md

 2 index
 ```

-Results in a operand stack
+results in the operand stack

 ```
 1 2 3 4 2